dougblack/dougblack.io/markdown/a-good-vimrc.md

     :::vim script
     nnoremap <leader>s :mksession<CR>   " save session

-Ever wanted to save a give an assortment of windows so that they're there next time you open up Vim? `:mksession` does just that!
+Ever wanted to save a given assortment of windows so that they're there next time you open up Vim? `:mksession` does just that!
 After saving a Vim session, you can reopen it with `vim -S`.
 Here I've mapped it to `,s`, which I remember by thinking of it as "super save".